Music diplomas

 LLCM in Performance

-• Programme notes are renamed written programme, which is now part of the performance component and no longer optional
+• Written programme, which is part of the performance component, is required

 LLCM in Performance (Recital)